-The proposed amendment will support the use of YANG, which commands broad industry support -especially from network service providers, in networks that use IEEE Std 802.1Q.
-Both IEEE Std 802.1Q and YANG are already supported and used by multiple vendors/network providers/network users.
-There is a wide interest in the industry to manage Scheduled Traffic, Frame Preemption, and Per-Stream Filtering and Policing via YANG models.
+The proposed amendment will support the use of YANG together with protocols like NETCONF, which commands broad industry support -especially from network service providers, in networks that use IEEE Std 802.1.
+Both IEEE Std 802.1 and NETCONF are already supported and used by multiple vendors/network providers/network users.